Supporting new and expectant mothers key considerations for employers

 Health and safety considerations

 If a risk is identified, the employer must take reasonable steps to remove or reduce it, which could include making reasonable adjustments to working conditions or hours.
 Where this is not possible, the employee should be offered suitable alternative work or, as a last resort, suspended on full pay.
+Risk assessments should be documented and kept under review.

 Managing requests and adjustments

 Requests for breastfeeding accommodations are often informal initially.
 Employers should explain how formal, flexible working requests can be made and what information is helpful, such as the type of adjustment sought and its expected duration.
-Employers should keep in mind that they have a legal obligation to consider any request for flexible working, and may only refuse if there is a good enough reason which falls within the eight permitted reasons under statute why such changes to contract may affect the organisation.
+Employers should keep in mind that they have a legal obligation to consider any request for flexible working and may only refuse if there is a good enough reason which falls within the eight permitted reasons under statute why such changes to contract may affect the organisation.

 Employees may request additional breaks to express milk.
 These requests must be considered objectively, taking into account business needs.
 If additional breaks are not feasible, alternatives such as extended existing breaks or adjusted start and finish times should be explored.